TimG1964/XLSX.jl/docs/src/formulae/formulas.md

 Since `XLSX.jl` does not and cannot replicate all the functions built in to Excel, setting a formula in a cell does not permit the cell's value to be re-calculated within `XLSX.jl`.
-Instead, although the formula is properly added to the cell, the value is set to missing.
-However, the saved XLSXFile is set to force Excel to re-calculate on opening.
+Instead, although the formula is properly added to the cell, the value is set to `missing`.
+However, the saved `XLSXFile` is set to force Excel to re-calculate on opening.

 ```julia